 What Does the Plus (+) and Minus (-) Mean When Betting College Basketball?

 A negative number denoted with a minus sign (-) signals which team is the favorite.
 A positive number with a plus sign (+) tells you which team is the underdog.

 These signs are used both with point spreads and with moneyline so it’s important to understand.
 You’ll need to know which team is favored and which team is the dog in order to correctly calculate your bets.

-Point Spreads (Sides)
+Point Spread Betting Explained (Sides)

 In this example, if you want Iowa you will bet $11 to win $10 (or any denomination thereof).
 If Iowa beats the Wolverines or loses by less than 10 points your bet will cash.
 The only way you will lose is if Iowa loses by more than 10 points.